ivohartwig/rundgang2025/src/data/briefings/blinkenlichten.md

 - Film a short video of your object in action
 - Prepare for exhibition (label, setup, stability)
 - Bring cookies if you want extra credit

-#### Tips

-- Use analogRead() and digitalWrite() wisely
-- Don’t go overboard: one good interaction > ten chaotic ones
-- Cable management is half the battle
-- Use masking materials (paper, foil, acrylic) to diffuse LEDs
-- Debug in small steps (sensor → LED → enclosure)

 #### Deliverables